arzwa/MultilocusIsland/docs/draft-hapdip2.md

 We only consider diploid selection here, with $s_{01} = -sh$ and $s_{11}
 = -s$, where $s$ is the selection coefficient against the locally deleterious allele, and $h=s_{01}/s_{11}$ is the dominance coefficient.
-Note that $h$ measures dominance of the mainland allele over the island allele, so that $h=1$ corresponds to a situation where the invading allele is fully dominant, or, equivalently, where the allele that confers local adaptation on the island is recessive.
+We emphasize that $h$ measures dominance *of the mainland (invading) allele over the island (locally beneficial) allele*, so that $h=1$ corresponds to a situation where the invading allele is fully dominant, or, equivalently, where the allele that confers local adaptation on the island is recessive.
 For the case where migration is at the haploid stage, restricting the analysis to diploid selection incurs no loss of generality, as haploid selection then simply amounts to a rescaling of the dominance and selection coefficients (see